Soumya-De/Plant-Disease-Detector___PatraParihar/README.md

 Plant Diseases Detector App.
-The app name is Patra Parihar.
+The app's name is Patra Parihar.